Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Application to Thermal Diffusion and the Heat Equation

-\textit{Analytic Motivation:} Having constructed a rigorous theoretical framework for quantifying function spaces, we now pivot to applied physical mechanics.Consider a physical medium---such as a long metal rod---where an initial distribution of temperature, denoted $u(x,0) = f(x)$, is introduced at time zero.
-As time progresses, the heat diffuses across the space, moving from regions of high temperature to regions of low temperature.\textsuperscript{13} Physically, thermodynamic intuition dictates that no matter how erratic or wildly fluctuating the initial temperature spikes were, the heat will quickly dissipate, smoothing out into a bounded, flat state.\textsuperscript{2} Our goal is to rigorously prove this physical intuition by establishing that the evolution operator governing heat diffusion maps rough, chaotic initial data into perfectly smooth, restricted spaces.
+We now pivot to applied physical mechanics as a capstone demonstration of our abstract frameworks.
+Consider a physical medium where an initial distribution of temperature, denoted $u(x,0) = f(x)$, is introduced at time zero.
+Our goal is to rigorously prove that the evolution operator governing heat diffusion maps rough, chaotic initial data into perfectly smooth, restricted spaces.